xavierlacot/joli.js/README.markdown

     var database2 = joliLibrary.connect('second_database');

 ## Credits and support
 joli.js has been developed by [Xavier Lacot](http://lacot.org/) and is licensed under the MIT license.
+The joli.js project is sponsored by [JoliCode](http://jolicode.com/).

 Please use GitHub in order to report bugs, but you may also ask for help on how to use joli.js by sending me a mail directly.
 My email address is xavier@lacot.org.